Pattimura Airport: Independence era

 After Indonesia declared independence, the airport was taken over by the Indonesian Air Force and continued to function as a military airbase.
 During the Permesta rebellion in the 1950s, the airbase was targeted and bombed multiple times by the Permesta Air Force (AUREV), which received covert support from the United States.
 Several Indonesian Air Force aircraft were damaged during the bombing raids.
 Among those involved in the attacks was Allen Lawrence Pope, an American CIA pilot who flew missions for AUREV.
-On 18 May 1958, Pope’s Douglas A-26 Invader was shot down over Ambon by an Indonesian Air Force P-51 Mustang after he bombed the airfield.
+On 18 May 1958, Pope's Douglas A-26 Invader was shot down over Ambon by an Indonesian Air Force P-51 Mustang after he bombed the airfield.
 His capture and the discovery of American involvement in the rebellion marked a turning point in the conflict.

-In 1 August 1962, when the Indonesian government created a unit responsible for overseeing the civil aviation maintenance and operations of airports for civilian air transport.
+On 1 August 1962, when the Indonesian government created a unit responsible for overseeing the civil aviation maintenance and operations of airports for civilian air transport.
 Despite this, the airport remained under the control of the Indonesian Air Force.
 In 1975, following a Joint Decree by the Minister of Defense, the Armed Forces Commander, the Minister of Transportation, and the Minister of Finance, the airport was officially designated as a civilian airfield and came under the full jurisdiction of the Department of Transportation.
 On 11 October 1995, the management of Pattimura Airport was transferred to Angkasa Pura I, a state-owned enterprise responsible for managing airports in central and eastern Indonesia, which is now known as InJourney Airports.